 In China, marriage is an opportunity to show that we “keep face” (mianzi culture).
 That is why crazy sums are spent during this ceremony, usually at the expense of the groom’s family.
 Marriage is a matter of honor and money.
 Guests will judge the quality of the wedding by the money spent to make it or not a memorable event.

 In addition to being a good way to demonstrate success and social class, marriage is also a crucial stage of life in Chinese culture.
-Indeed, from a certain age (25 for girls and 27 for boys), Chinese who are not married are considered as deviant or even disrespectful towards their families.
+Indeed, from a certain age (25 for girls and 27 for boys), Chinese who are single are considered as deviant or even disrespectful towards their families.
 Many young Chinese people are under social and parental pressure.

 Marketing to China it's also an Agency